apache/buildstream/doc/source/format_intro.rst

 Introduction
 ============
-At the core of BuildStream is a data model of :mod:`Elements <buildstream.element>` which are parsed from ``.bst`` files in a project directory and configured from a few different sources.
+At the core of BuildStream is a data model of :mod:`Elements <buildstream2.element>` which are parsed from ``.bst`` files in a project directory and configured from a few different sources.